jeffdoubleyou/hdhomerun-live/README.md

 You'll want to point ChromePath in config.json to a Chrome path instead of using the built in Chromium browser installed w/ Puppeteer because you need mpeg4 support.

-Still trying to figure out how to get authentication working on a few different sites like those from Discovery.

 This is a work in progress....

 ## Installation: